We are St. Vincent’s University Hospital (SVUH) and you can find out how to contact us at Section 4 below.

-St Vincent’s University Hospital (SVUH) is committed to ensuring the privacy and confidentiality of your personal information.
+St. Vincent’s University Hospital is committed to ensuring the privacy and confidentiality of your personal information.

 “Data concerning health” means personal data related to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health status.

 “Primary purpose” means the specific function or activity for which the information is collected.
-Any use or disclosure of the personal information for another purpose is known as the “secondary purpose”.
+For the purpose of St. Vincent’s University Hospital, this is the provision of health care services and treatments.
+Any use or disclosure of personal information for another purpose is known as the “Secondary purpose”.

 “Processing” means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 “Pseudonymisation” means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

 “Processor” means a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the Controller.